fluidweb-co/flyout-block/README.md

 ## Installation

 Setting up is pretty straight-forward.
-Download the js and css files from __dist__ folder and include them in your HTML, you'll also need the library [AnimateHelper](https://github.com/fluidweb-co/animate-helper).
+Download the js and css files from __dist__ folder and include them in your HTML, you'll also need the library [AnimateHelper](https://github.com/fluidweb-co/animate-helper), and the [Inert Polyfill](https://github.com/WICG/inert), both provided in the `dist` folder for your convenience.

 ```html